timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-23:
+# Objectives for Today 2020-11-24:

-- Update the KPI / Discord topic.
-- Brainstorming and doing something marketing/promoting related.
+- Jump into physics and work on energy conservation with angular/linear momentum.

 **Purpose**

-Keep pushing forward.
+Get the physics engine doing more stuff.

-NEW RECORD: Day 179 in a row
+NEW RECORD: Day 180 in a row